JL337/Beat-Click-Project1/README.md

 * Twitter Bootstrap 3.3.7
 * Semantic HTML5
 * HTML5 Audio
+* CSS
 * JQuery 3.2.1
 * Javascript
-* CSS

 ## Usage

-### Building

-Fork/clone this repository.

 ### Running

-Open `start.html` to start the game.
+Open `index.html` to start the game.
 This contains Beat!Click introduction page and start game button.

 Open `beat-click.html` to start the game immediately.

-Make sure all the files and directories are there before starting the same.
+Make sure all the files and directories are ready to open, before starting the game.
 A list of all files and directories can be seen in the Customising section.

 ### Customising